dmlc/xgboost/doc/tutorials/intercept.rst

     reg = xgb.XGBRegressor()
     reg.set_params(base_score=0.5)

+In addition, here 0.5 represents the value after applying the inverse link function.
+See the end of the document for a description.

 Other than the ``base_score``, users can also provide global bias via the data field ``base_margin``, which is a vector or a matrix depending on the task.